WordPress Custom Fields, Part I: The Basics

 .

 The catch here is that our get_post_meta() function requires the loop in order to work.
 Thus, to display our thumbnails in the sidebar, we will need to create a secondary loop within the sidebar itself.
 Fortunately, we have a number of tools at our disposal.
 For this tutorial, let’s go with everybody’s favorite loop function, query_posts.
-Without going into detail about the query_posts() function, suffice it to say that it is an excellent way to create multiple, customized loops just about anywhere in your design.
-Here is the basic structure of our second loop:
+Without going into detail about the query_posts() function, suffice it to say that it is an excellent way to create multiple, customized loops and display them anywhere in the theme template.
+So with that in mind, here is the basic structure of our second loop:

 <?php query_posts(); ?>